Rules of Engagement

 • Copyright infringement: The SAP Terms of Use require that all content submitted to SAP Community be original content created by the author or reproduced with the permission of the copyright owner.

-If you see anyone violating these Rules, please let us know.
-SAP reserves the right to investigate any violation of these Rules and to take appropriate remedial action, including, but not limited to, suspending, restricting, or terminating any users' ability to participate in SAP Community.
+SAP reserves the right to investigate any violation of SAP Rules of Engagement and to take appropriate remedial action, including, but not limited to, suspending, restricting, or terminating any user's ability to participate in SAP Community.